planetfederal/qgis-milstd2525-plugin/docs/source/usage.rst

 Custom Renderer
 ---------------

-The custom renderer will allow to style vector point layers using SIDC codes from one of the layer's attributes.
+The custom renderer will allow styling vector point layers using SIDC codes from one of the layer's attributes.

-In the :guilabel:`Style` tab of the :guilabel:`Layer properties` dialog, you will find a new renderer named "MIL-STD-2525".
+In the :guilabel:`Style` tab of the :guilabel:`Layer Properties` dialog, you will find a new renderer named *MIL-STD-2525*.

 .. figure:: img/rendererEntry.png